chrismaltby/gb-studio-site/content/docs/music.md

 ```

-You will not hear any volume change from the C20 in-game, so what we have to do is add a note there to register the volume change.
+You will not hear any volume change from the C20 in-game.
+Add a note and instrument on `C20` to register the volume change.

 ```
 ModPlug Tracker MOD